diegoth-dev/amplifier-old/README.md

 Amplifier is a toolkit for building .NET Core Software As A Service (SaaS) applications.

-Easy integration with your existing project or use our [starter template](https://github.com/FabriDamazio/amplifier-apisample)
+Easy integration with your new/existing project or you can use the [Amplifier Starter](https://github.com/FabriDamazio/amplifier-starter) template.

 Full documentation is available at [documentation website](https://fabridamazio.github.io/amplifier/)  ** **Under Construction** **